AJChapman/acthpa-website/site/advice/flying-canberra-a-few-tips.md

 Below is an article by Barry Oliver outlining his flying routine as it was when we were graced with his presence in the ACT.
 It gives a great outline of flying during the warmer months.
-I’ve taken the liberty of adding some notes to update the information for 2017 [in the square brackets].
+I’ve taken the liberty of adding some footnotes to update the information for 2017.

 Enjoy!